vanling/docs/configuration/users-roles-permissions/users.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-To create a user and assign their role, follow these steps.
+To create a user and assign their role _(and other details)_ follow these steps.

 1. Navigate to **Settings > Roles & Permissions > [Role]**.
 2. Under the **Users in Role** section, click <span mi btn>add</span> and a drawer will open.
-3. Fill in the user's details as desired.\
+3. Fill in the user's details as desired.
 The newly created user will now be visible under **Users in Role**.
-4. Click <span mi btn>check</span> to confirm and the drawer will close.
+4. Click <span mi btn>check</span> in the page header to confirm and the drawer will close.

 ## Remove User's Role